Massive slip washes out west Auckland driveway, isolating home

 Ambulances and fire units could no longer get to their home, which endangers their lives, Rafferty said.

-They couldn't get a vet to their property to treat their dog which died last year.
+They couldn't get a vet to their property to treat their dog who died in January.

 "It's really upsetting.
 This is what has tipped Linda over the edge," Rafferty said of his partner who cries about the disaster.